samithaf/validateDate/README.md

 });
 </code>
 <p>
-Ib above example validate public method will return a date object if the input is valid otherwise it will be null.
+In above example validate public method will return a date object if the input is valid otherwise it will be null.
 </p>